Keep your team engaged with Miro’s design sprint tools

 Go from idea to testing, together

 Miro makes in-person and remote sprints so much better.
-Our intuitive, infinite canvas lets you visualize concepts, add sticky notes, and vote in context — without having to consolidate post-session photos or edits.
+Our AI-powered canvas lets you visualize concepts, add sticky notes, and vote in context — without having to consolidate post-session photos or edits.
+With our design sprint tools, teams stay aligned from ideation all the way through to user testing.

 Structured chaos, faster innovation

-Our pre-built templates help you run activities like journey mapping, crazy 8s, prioritization, and voting.
-Everyone gets in on the action so no more painful handoffs.
+Use our design sprint templates to help you run activities like journey mapping, crazy 8s, prioritization, and voting.
+Plus, Miro AI can cluster sticky notes, summarize team input, and identify key insights to help you reach your goals quicker.
+Everyone gets in on the action, so no more painful handoffs.

 Keep insights alive and plan what's next

-Boards live way beyond sprints.
+Miro boards live way beyond sprints.
 Automatically convert ideas into Jira or Azure DevOps tasks right on the board, so you can keep going from where you left off and stakeholders stay aligned.
+With our design sprint tools, your deliverables become a living resource that ensures alignment for everyone.

 Try the official design sprint template